Abby-Net Summer Schools

 Energy Systems and Natural Resource Management under Climate Change.

-The 2024 ABBY-Net Summer School trains young scientists in interdisciplinary approaches to energy and ecosystem research.
-The course will focus on resource-management issues in a comparative context of German and Canadian settings, and the impact of conventional and renewable energy systems on natural ecosystem functioning.
-Students will attend seminars on key extra-disciplinary topics (energy systems, environmental sys-tems, energy economics, and data analysis), and participate in field excursions designed to educate participants on local resource-management issues.
-Participants will be challenged to develop inter-disciplinary research proposals designed to solve practical problems related to energy development in Bavaria and Alberta.
+The 2024 ABBY-Net Summer School trained young scientists in interdisciplinary approaches to energy and ecosystem research.
+The courses focused on resource-management issues in a comparative context of German and Canadian settings, and the impact of conventional and renewable energy systems on natural ecosystem functioning.
+Students attended seminars on key extra-disciplinary topics (energy systems, environmental systems, energy economics, and data analysis), and participated in field excursions designed to educate participants on local resource-management issues.
+Finally, the participants developed inter-disciplinary research proposals designed to solve practical problems related to energy development in Bavaria and Alberta.

 8th Abby-Net Summer School at the Barier Lake Station (Alberta) between 5th and 12th of August 2023.